solidi/hl-mods/game/Readme.txt

 ***And also a special thanks to:
 ITF-Clock Work Orange, ITF-Chaos, ITF-Camper, ITF-Sniper, ITF-Rat TraP , For letting us sample their sounds wavs for our weapons.

+***I would like to thank my beta testers
+-TCRCyberSpy
+-NuPe

 Remember, This MOD was created inorder for you to enjoy HLDM to the fullest.